 Danish King's Garden

-This relaxing spot is called the Danish King's Garden because it was supposedly here that King Valdemar II of Denmark and his troops camped before conquering Toompea in 1219.
+Nestled between the city wall and Lower Town, this relaxing spot is called the Danish King's Garden because it was supposedly here that King Valdemar II of Denmark and his troops camped before conquering Toompea in 1219.

 More importantly, a well-known legend both in Estonia and Denmark holds that the Danish flag, the Dannebrog, originated right here.
 According to the story, Valdemar's forces were losing their battle with the Estonians when suddenly the skies opened and a red flag with a white cross floated down from the heavens.
 Taking this as a holy sign, the Danes were spurred on to victory.